rafacianci/my-library/README.md

+For this project I used ReactJS, with Redux.

+I used the React CLI to create the project boilerplaite to be the fastest way to create and deploy a new project.

+For deploy I'm using the Heroku with Automatic deploy, when there is new commits on master.

-In this project directory, you can run:
+And in this project directory, you can run:

 ### `npm install`
 Install all the necessary dependencies.